AP Capital MIC Shareholders (September/October 2020)

 - The Province of British Columbia continues to show good promise in its execution of BC’s Restart Plan.
 This plan lays out a series of steps to restart the BC Economy.
 That update can be found here – https://www2.gov.bc.ca/gov/content/safety/emergency-preparedness-response-recovery/covid-19-provincial-support/bc-restart-plan

-- March, April, May, June, and July payments from borrowers shows promising resilience.
+- March through August payments from borrowers shows promising resilience.

-- Real Estate traditionally weathers financial storms better than most other asset classes.
-We believe AP Capital MIC is well suited to weather this storm as our mortgages are secured by residential homes primarily located in the Lower Mainland of BC.
+- Real Estate traditionally weathers financial challenges better than most other asset classes.
+We believe AP Capital MIC is well suited to weather this challenging time as our mortgages are secured by residential homes primarily located in the Lower Mainland of BC.

-- The Loan to Value of the fund is near 60%; meaning more than 40% equity in homes (in aggregate) protects shareholder capital.
+- The Loan to Value of AP Capital MIC is near 60%; meaning more than 40% equity in homes (in aggregate) protects shareholder capital.
 As of August 31, 2020.

-- Canadians pay their mortgages – a known statistic and behavior pattern that has given lenders in Canada confidence for the past century.
+- Canadians have shown a historical patttern of paying their mortgage payments – a behavior pattern that has given lenders in Canada confidence for the past century.
 While all lenders manage challenging borrowers, and will likely see more challenges in the months ahead, we believe AP’s business model has a continued stable asset class behind it.